 Really whatever air fryer you have will work.
 I use this 6-quart GoWise air fryer and I love it.
 There are lots of great options out there these days.

 You can use any cut of chicken you like.
 A lot of people like to get a whole chicken and cut it up into pieces (or have the butcher do it).
 This is cost effective and also means that you can make everyone happy if your people prefer different cuts.
+Some people like to use chicken wings or just drumsticks and chicken legs, and that’s great, too!

 I like to use boneless chicken thighs.
 The thigh meat is juicy and flavorful, and boneless fried chicken can be eaten on its own, but it’s also perfect for filling an air fryer fried chicken sandwich.
+You can dice the chicken thigh first and make chicken nuggets.

 You can use chicken breasts, but since breast meat is so lean, it can dry out during air frying.
 My advice is to use chicken breast tenders or fillets.
 The smaller pieces will cook faster, preventing them from drying out so much.

 You can use whichever you prefer.
 I usually like to use skinless chicken simply because the skin is where much of the fat is, so skinless chicken is just a bit lighter.
+If you aren’t going for light, go ahead and use skin-on chicken.
+It will air fry up super crispy and juicy.
+I leave the skin on when doing drumsticks or wings.

 When I’m doing a basic fried chicken in the air fryer, I use a combination of all-purpose flour and cornstarch (in a two-to-one ratio: 1 cup flour mixed with ½ cup cornstarch).
+The cornstarch helps create the crispy, golden brown crust.
+If you only have flour, it’s fine to just use that.
+You can also substitute other starches, like potato starch, for the cornstarch.

-I like to spray the chicken pieces with cooking spray oil after dredging them in the flour.
+I like to spray the chicken pieces with cooking oil spray after dredging them in the flour.
 This helps prevent the finished fried chicken pieces from having spots of powdery, raw-tasting flour on the outside.
 You want the whole outer coating to be nice and golden brown.

 Coating the chicken pieces in egg gives them something for the flour/starch mixture to stick to.
 It also helps make a really nice golden brown, crunchy crust for the chicken.
+I like to dredge the chicken in the flour or flour-starch mixture first, then dunk in the beaten eggs, then dredge again in the flour mixture.
+If you are using a thicker marinade, like the buttermilk marinade I use in my Air Fryer Buttermilk Fried Chicken, you can skip the egg.

 You do not have to marinate the chicken first, but you certainly can.